Edgio/terraform-provider-edgecast/docs/resources/origin.md

 - `follow_redirects` (Boolean) Indicates whether our edge servers will respect a URL redirect when validating the set of optimal ADN gateway servers for your customer origin configuration.
+- `load_balancing_scheme_http` (String) Determines how HTTP requests will be load balanced across the specified hostnames/IP addresses.
+Valid values: "RR" for Round Robin and "PF" for Primary and Failover.
+- `load_balancing_scheme_https` (String) Determines how HTTPS requests will be load balanced across the specified hostnames/IP addresses.
+Valid values: "RR" for Round Robin and "PF" for Primary and Failover.
 - `origin_hostname_http` (Block Set) Identifies the HTTP origin servers, load balancing configuration, and origin precedence if applicable to the load balancing type specified. (see [below for nested schema](#nestedblock--origin_hostname_http))